-DESCRIPTION TIMESCALES LEAD OFFICER OUTCOMES DEVELOP THE USE OF CUSTOMER SATISFACTION SURVE YS Introduce regular customer satisfaction surveys such as the annual stakeholder survey November 2023 - March 2025 All Corporate Lead Officers Keeps the Council up to date with customer perceptions of services and the organisation at large as part of its ongoing engagement activity Helps to identify areas for improvement to help raise performance levels or achieve efficiencies Strengthens and develops the ongoing dialogue with customers and their perceptions Provides a greater understanding of customer's needs, wants and priorities Helps to strengthen local democracy through greater customer involvement in decision making and service design Helps to identify where additional communication is needed to support customers and / or advertise services Aids the Council's learning to improve the customer experience
+TIMESCALES LEAD OFFICER OUTCOMES DEVELOP THE USE OF CUSTOMER SATISFACTION SURVEYS Introduce regular customer satisfaction surveys such as the annual stakeholder survey November 2023 - March 2025 All Corporate Lead Officers Keeps the Council up to speed with customer perceptions of services and the organisation at large Helps to identify areas for improvement to help raise performance levels Strengthens and develops ongoing dialogue with customers and their perceptions Helps to strengthen local democracy through greater customer involvement in decision making and service design. made in delivering the new Corporate Well-being Objectives.
+The sur STATUS: New action Introduced a new Corporate Stakeholder Survey in the summer of 2023, asking a series of questions about the Council's overall performance, how performance is monitored and the progress being made in delivering the new Corporate Well-being Objectives.

-STATUS: New action

-Introduced a new Corporate Stakeholder Survey in the summer of 2023, asking a series of questions about the Council's overall performance, how performance is monitored and the progress being made in delivering the new Corporate Well-being Objectives.
 The survey closes on 31st August 2023 and the results will be presented to Leadership Group in September 2023.
 Other activities are being developed such as the possibility of including satisfaction surveys as part of customer contacts via the contact centre (CLIC).
+DELIVER THE RECOMMENDATIONS IN THE CIW INSPECTI ON OF SOCIAL SERVIC ES 1